rahulrajpr/prepare-anytime/spark/conceptual/notes.md

 * what is the role of a zepplin notebook in the whole scenario ?
 * different deployement modes of apache spark operation ?
 * different cluster managers, which is prefered onec, which cluster managers are usd in aws glue and databricks platforms ?
-* spark session configuration file ? and spark configuration
+* spark session configuration file ? and spark configuration?
+* what is a dpu in aws glue ?